collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-1.md

 Each entry will be tested with different views of the surgical scene, with the needle in different locations.
 The entire needle will be in the field-of-view.
 One or two instruments may be present in the scene but will not overlap with the needle.
-The needle will be located between *MIN* and *MAX* meters from the endoscope.
+The needle will be located between 100 mm and 200 mm from the endoscope.
 Lighting can vary as specified above.
+Stereo endoscope video will be provided at 1080p resolution at 30 fps.

 ### Evaluation Metric